ryandudek/ryandudek/README.md

 I am Ryan Dudek, a software engineer based out of (not always) sunny Philadelphia.
 I am passionate about building awesome and accessible user experiences.
 I consider myself to be framework agnostic, but have experience with many different development platforms.

-Currently, I am a Senior Software Engineer (aka _Vice President of Keeping it Awesome_) on the Design System and Accessibility team at [MURAL](https://www.mural.co) based out of Philadelphia, PA.
+Currently, I am a Senior Software Engineer (aka _Vice President of Keeping it Awesome_) on the Design System and Accessibility team at [MURAL](https://www.mural.co).
 If you are interested in learning more about me, check out my [resume](https://raw.githubusercontent.com/ryandudek/ryandudek.github.io/develop/resources/Ryan_Dudek-resume.pdf).
 When I am not online, I enjoy the great outdoors, coffee, art, photography, cooking, baking, reading, and being active.
 Ask me about my many fake business ventures that are run by my pseudonym - Randy Duke.

 So long, and thanks for all the fish,
 Ryan Dudek